 How'd it go?
 Amazing!
 That whole spontaneous thing was great, and it didn't give me time to overthink anything.
 Just do, do, do until we got to our campsite.
 We pitched our tent at Dor Habonim- check it out next time you need a gorgeous place to spend an overnight or two.
 After my kids set up our campsite...so simple compared to some other tents around us, they went to play in the waves until the sunset.

 The group who pitched a tent to our right sure knew how to camp.
 We were left wondering if we needed to use ALL of the pieces that came with the tent.
 Those other guys had glass dishes and pretty colored lights.
 We didn't even have matches or a flashlight.

 No worries!
 Why?
-Because before we left Jerusalem my kids and I decided that complaining was not an option.
-So we borrowed a lighter from some nice Israelis, got some help starting our BBQ from some other nice Israelis, and then settled in for a "comfy" (read- squishy six person tent should have been for four) rest on the shore of the Mediterranean.
+Because before we left Jerusalem, my kids and I decided that complaining was not an option.
+So we borrowed a lighter from some helpful Israelis, got some help starting our BBQ from some other nice Israelis, and then settled in for a "comfy" (read- squishy six-person tent should have been for four) rest on the shore of the Mediterranean.

 Top Five Recommendations: